wulkano/aperture-node/readme.md

 #### recorder.isFileReady

 `Promise` that fullfills with the path to the screen recording file when it's ready.
+This will never reject.

 Only available while a recording is happening, `undefined` otherwise.

+Usually, this resolves around 1 second before the recording starts, but that's not guaranteed.

 #### recorder.stopRecording()